stripe/stripe-ios/Example/UI Examples/README.md

-# Standard Integration (Swift)

-This example app demonstrates how to build a payment flow using our pre-built UI components (`STPPaymentContext`).

-For a detailed guide, see https://stripe.com/docs/mobile/ios/standard
+# UI Examples

+If you're considering using our pre-built UI components for your app's payment flow, you can run this example app to try out all the components we provide.